Dylan Thomas Tour

 Day 2 – On arrival at Cardiff Wales Airport and after completing the landing formalities, you will be met by our representative and transferred to your hotel in Cardiff.
 The remainder of the morning will be free to relax.
 In the afternoon there will be a tour of Cardiff, including a visit to Cardiff Castle.
 L,D

-Day 3 – After an early breakfast your coach will meet you at the hotel and your journey into Wales continues with a short journey to St Fagans which is the museum of Welsh Heritage.
+Day 3 – After an early breakfast your coach will meet you at the hotel and your journey into Wales continues with a short journey to St Fagans Museum of Welsh Life.
 In the mid afternoon you will again board the coach and head for Swansea.
 After checking in to your hotel the rest of the day will be at leisure until dinner is served at your hotel.
 O/n at hotel.
 B,D

 Days 4, 5 & 6 – Your introduction to Dylan Thomas’s life in Wales, including a visit to the poet’s birthplace at Cwmdonkin Drive in Swansea’s Uplands district.
 Other days will include a visit to Laugharne to see Dylan Thomas’ house there and his writing shed with its views of the estuary; time at the Dylan Thomas Centre in the Maritime district of Swansea with time for you to also explore on your own.
 B,L,D